rtalusan13/digtwin/updates.md

 ## 8/4/25
 - Updated the update log visuals into a larger pop-up
 - Integrated updates.md file into index.html to use as the source of the update log text
+- Collapsible empire display for a cleaner look with icons

 ## 8/1/25
 - Updated code logic (switch case) - try: bonuspeaches, anothercode